To add content, ask questions.

 - Time Words

-Time words in German, including vocabulary for days, months, seasons, and common expressions to talk about time.
+Time words in German, including units of time, expressions, and common phrases for talking about time.

 - Days, Months